-In response to COVID-19, the DSS office is closed to walk-in traffic until August 14 or further notice.
+In response to COVID-19, the DSS office is working remotely through the Fall 2020 semester or until further notice.
 Please see the DSS homepage for more information.
 DSS staff is still available to support students remotely during the virtual instruction period.
 Please visit the CSUF COVID-19 webpage for the latest campus updates.

 Dispute Resolution Procedure

 DSS supports students in their right to file a complaint when they believe they have been denied equal access in the form of accommodations, modifications, auxiliary aids, effective communication or experience discriminatory harassment as described in Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990.
 The resolution process below applies to students with disabilities who feel their rights have been violated under 504 or ADA.

 Students who feel they have not received a reasonable, requested accommodation from a CSUF faculty or staff member should contact their DSS Specialist as soon as possible.
 Timeliness is critical in resolving these concerns promptly and effectively.
 Students who have concerns regarding the accommodation process, or an unresolved physical barrier can file an informal resolution request.
 The DSS staff appreciates the opportunity to resolve any issues through the informal process below.

 To file an informal complaint, students submit their concerns in writing to the Director of Disability Support Services with a description that includes the: